unosquare/swan/README.md

    * **Replace**: modifies an existing property value

 #### Example 1: Connecting to a LDAP Server
-A connection to a LDAP server is a two step process, first we `connect` to a server but that connection is unauthenticated so we need to bind it to a set of credentials.
-The reason for breaking down the connection process into a two step action allows us to reset the authorization state using the same connection.
+A connection to a LDAP server is a two-step process, first we `connect` to a server but that connection is unauthenticated so we need to bind it to a set of credentials.
+The reason for breaking down the connection process into a two-step action allows us to reset the authorization state using the same connection.

 ```csharp
  // Create a  LdapConnection variable